Using this guide What's covered

 What’s shoulder arthroscopy?

-Arthroscopy can be used to identify and repair damage to various parts of your shoulder joint, such as a rotator cuff tendon, ligament or labrum.
+Arthroscopy can be used to identify and repair damage to various parts of your shoulder joint, such as a rotator cuff tendon, ligament or labrum (the cartilage lining the rim of your shoulder joint).
 It can be used to remove loose fragments of bone or bony spurs.
-It can also release tight structures which are causing pain and stiffness in your shoulder.
+It can also release tight tissues which are causing pain and stiffness in your shoulder.

 If you repeatedly dislocate your shoulder, your surgeon may recommend this surgery to stabilise the joint.
 Many shoulder surgeries are now done using arthroscopic (keyhole) techniques.